Optimized Steering: Quantum State Engineering and Exceptional Points

-We highlight that the central feature of our system is a phase transition at the target state purity $\purity=127/128$ from Hamiltonian-dominated, oscillatory to measurement-dominated, non-oscillatory dynamics.
-This transition proceeds through a \emph{third-order} EP where all three nonzero eigenvalues of the Liouvillian superoperator coincide; the eigenvalues are obtained as~\citep{SupplMat}: $\lambda_1=\lambda_2=\lambda_3= -8\alpha/3.$ While phase transitions have been associated with second-order EPs, for instance in $\mathcal{PT}$-symmetric systems~\cite{Heiss2012a,El-Ganainy2018,Ozdemir2019}, the natural appearance of a third-order EP seems striking.
+We highlight that the central feature of our system is a dynamical phase transition at the target state purity $\purity=127/128$ from Hamiltonian-dominated, oscillatory to measurement-dominated, non-oscillatory dynamics.
+This transition proceeds through a \emph{third-order} EP where all three nonzero eigenvalues of the Liouvillian superoperator coincide; the eigenvalues are obtained as~\citep{SupplMat}: $\lambda_1=\lambda_2=\lambda_3= -8\alpha/3.$ While dynamical phase transitions have been associated with second-order EPs, for instance in $\mathcal{PT}$-symmetric systems~\cite{Heiss2012a,El-Ganainy2018,Ozdemir2019}, the natural appearance of a third-order EP seems striking.

 To understand why optimal steering is related to a third-order EP, we now present a general principle for optimization.
 To explain this principle, we first shift our perspective and ask: Comparing the target states in different regimes, what is the fastest possible convergence rate that can be achieved?
-From Fig.~\ref{fig:steering}(a), we see that the fastest convergence rate is realized in the medium purity regime.
-In fact, in this regime, the convergence rate plateaus at an upper limit, which can be explained as follows: It turns out that the \emph{average} of the decay rates is independent of the system Hamiltonian, i.e.~independent of $\Omega$; we prove this fact below.
-In our protocol, this fixed average is $8\alpha/3$, indicated by a horizontal line in Figs.~\ref{fig:steering}(b)--(d).
-It is a general principle that if one decay rate is above average, then another one is necessarily below average; therefore, the optimum convergence rate is achieved when all decay rates are equal (to this average).
-In our protocol, this is realized in the medium purity regime, whereas in the other regimes, there is no value of $\Omega$ for which all three decay rates become equal simultaneously.
-However, we conclude that steering is necessarily optimal at the third-order EP, because the equality of all nonzero eigenvalues entails the equality of the decay rates.
+It can be shown that, in general, the \textit{average} of the decay rates (i.e., the trace of the Liouvillian superoperator) depends only on the dissipative channels and not on the system Hamiltonian \citep{HeinrichQuote}.
+In our protocol we fix the average to be $8\alpha/3$.
+Evidently, if one decay rate is above average, then another one is necessarily below average; therefore, the optimum convergence rate is achieved when all decay rates are equal (to this average) which naturally happens at the EPs.
+In our protocol this is realized in the medium purity regime (cf. Fig~\ref{fig:steering}(a)).
+In fact, in this regime the convergence rate plateaus at an upper limit that is given by the \textit{average} of the decay rates.
+In the other regimes, there is no value of $\Omega$ for which all three decay rates become equal simultaneously.
+We thus conclude that steering is necessarily optimal at the third-order EP, because the equality of all three nonzero eigenvalues entails the equality of the decay rates.